pixels01/Activity2_1_4/README.md

 Description:

 This assignment was a lesson in app navigation.
 It teaches students about the Model – View – Presenter pattern.
 The model layer defines what data should be displayed or acted upon.
 The view layer simply displays the data that is defined in the model layer.
-The presenter layer took (please summarize what you learned based on topics covered.
-Please include a summary of the presentation on variable scope.
-Also, look up
-The "Model View Presenter" design pattern and summarize as part of this section.
-Compare MVP to MVC.
-(NOTE: Friday's quiz include questions on variable scope in Java)
+The presenter layer takes the data in the model layer and formats it so it can be displayed in the view layer.
+In 2.1.4, students took these into consideration in order to code the navigation drawer for the appp.
+In the Model - View - Controller, the model layer also manages the data, logic and rules of the application.
+The view layer also has the same function: display the data to the user. the contoller layer accepts the inputs from the user and converts it to commands for either the model or the view layer.
+The presenter layer binds the view layer to the model because if the view layer is not delegated to the presenter layer, it never gets called.
+In MVC, the view does not directly bind to the model layer and does not have any logic behind it.
+In a MVP the Presenter communicates dirrectly with the View to tell it what to do.
+The presenter is the middle man between the model and view layer.
+In MVC, both view and controller control properties of the model.
+There is no communication between the view and control.
+The MVP is derived from the MVC.

 Team member roles in assignment: (Who did what)